-CHEMISTRY
+CHEMISTRY -

-CHE 111 Concepts of Chemistry
+Concepts of Chemistry

 This is an introductory course designed to provide a brief survey of important chemical concepts.
 The core of the course will involve solution chemistry including: precipitation reactions, redox reactions, stoichiometry, acid-base reactions, and buffer systems.
 This course will also cover: the metric system, states of matter, scientific measurements, the periodic table, chemical bonding, and an introduction to organic chemistry.
 This course is not recommended if a one-year chemistry sequence is needed.
 Prerequisite: MAT 137 (may be taken concurrently) or permission of instructor

-CHE 121 General Chemistry I
+General Chemistry I

 This is an introduction to the basic concepts of chemistry.
 Major topics will include the measurements of matter, stoichiometry, reactions in aqueous solutions, electronic structure, bonds thermochemistry, rates of reaction, and gases, solids and liquids.
 The course will emphasize applications to "real world" problems.
 Laboratories are designed to allow the student to visualize the important concepts introduced in lecture and to increase student understanding of the scientific process.
 There will be three hours of lecture and three hours of lab each week.
-Prerequisite: MAT 137 nonmetals, and organic and polymer chemistry.
-There will be three hours of lecture and three hours of lab each week.
-Prerequisite: CHE 121

-CHE 122 General Chemistry II
+General Chemistry II